Skip to Content

 How to Make Roast Suckling Pig – Step by Step Guide

-1. Put the suckling pig on top of the ribs on a tray large enough to hold the suckling pig and any juices it might release.
+1. Put the suckling pig on top of the ribs on a tray large enough to hold the suckling pig Spain and any juices it might release.
 See the additional notes for more tips on this step.

-1. After that time, turn the suckling pig over and let it cook for an extra 40 minutes.
+1. After that time, turn the suckling pig roast over and let it cook for an extra 40 minutes.
 Never increase the temperature, or it might burn.

 Substitution of Ingredients

-Make sure you try the Spanish pork chops recipe as well, for a meaty and nutritious dinner.
+Make sure you try the Spanish pork chops recipe as well for a meaty and nutritious dinner.

 Tips on Serving Roast Suckling Pig